jordyvantoor/productive_mind/_posts/2025-01-18-decisive-how-to-make-better-choices-in-life-and-work-by-chip-heath-and-dan-heath.markdown

 image: "/images/nathan-dumlao-OKCCCbyon28-unsplash.jpg"
 image_attribution: "Photo by <a href='https://unsplash.com/@nate_dumlao'>Nathan Dumlao</a> on <a href='https://unsplash.com/photos/mens-black-jacket-OKCCCbyon28'>Unsplash</a>"
 tags: []
-description: "Discover 7 powerful lessons from _Decisive: How to Make Better Choices in Life and Work_ by Chip Heath and Dan Heath to improve your decision-making skills."
+description: 'Discover 7 powerful lessons from "Decisive: How to Make Better Choices in Life and Work" by Chip Heath and Dan Heath to improve your decision-making skills.'
 ---

 Every day, we navigate an endless stream of decisions—big and small, mundane and monumental.
 From choosing what to eat for breakfast to making pivotal career moves, our lives are shaped by the choices we make.
 Yet, despite the sheer frequency of these decisions, most of us remain susceptible to cognitive biases, emotional blind spots, and the sneaky lure of short-term satisfaction.
 The truth?
 Good decision-making isn’t a matter of luck or innate talent.
 It’s a skill—one that can be honed with the right tools and mindset.